Friudorian/Unity-MLAgentsExperiment/README.md

 # Unity-MLAgentsExperiment
-Esame Metodi statistici per l'apprendimento.
+Exam: Statistical Methods for Machine Learning
-Voto Progetto: 30 e Lode
+Final Grade: 30/30 cum laude.
+(Maximum grade)
-A.A.
+A.Y.
 2018/19

-Il lavoro si prefissa lo scopo di sperimentare l’utilizzo del (deep) reinforcement learning nello sviluppo di intelligenze artificiali per videogiochi, tramite la libreria ml-agents di Unity, nota piattaforma di sviluppo di videogiochi.
-In particolare tale lavoro si delinea nei seguenti punti:
+The work aims at experimenting the use of (deep) reinforcement learning in the development of AI for video games, through the Unity ML-agents library.
+In particular, this work is outlined in the following points:

-• Introduzione al deep reinforcement learning ed ai Policy gradient methods.
-Algoritmo PPO.
+• Introduction to deep reinforcement learning and to Policy gradient methods.
+PPO algorithm.

-• Libreria ml-agents di Unity
+• Unity ml-agents library

-• Esperimenti
+• Experiments: Air Hockey Agent